 It can be tough because there isn’t a road map, and no one else on the face of the earth has taken the same path as you (not exactly anyway).

-There was a podcast episode on Therapist Club House that really inspired me (and in a way, gave me permission) that I too could have a successful practice working with happy couples.
+There was a podcast episode on Rebel Therapist (formerly named the Therapist Club House) that really inspired me (and in a way, gave me permission) that I too could have a successful practice working with happy couples.
 Annie Schuessler interviews Karen Smillie about her work with phenomenal couples.
 Check out the episode here.